ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-overlay/_simple-loading-overlay-react.md

 [[only-react]]
-|Below is a simple example of overlay component as a Hook:
+|Below is an example of overlay component with custom `loadingMessage` param as a Hook:
 |
 |```jsx
 |export default props => {